chainflip-io/chainflip-backend/README.md

 ### Prerequisites

+#### Hardware
+We recommend at least 16GB of RAM and 4 CPU cores to handle all the containers and binaries running locally.

+#### Software and Tools
-You will need to download [Docker](https://docs.docker.com/get-docker/), docker-compose
+You will need to download [Docker](https://docs.docker.com/get-docker/).

 ### Creating a Localnet